Replicable-MARL/MARLlib/docs/source/handbook/env.rst

 From `MAPPO official site <https://github.com/marlbenchmark/on-policy>`_

-Environment code for Hanabi is developed from the open-source environment code, but has been slightly modified to fit the algorithms used here.
+The environment code for Hanabi is developed from the open-source environment code but has been slightly modified to fit the algorithms used here.
 To install, execute the following:

 .. code-block:: shell